johnsyweb/QRTY/README.md

 The application is a web app hosted at `johnsy.com/QRTY/`.
 To use it:

-1. Click "Upload Image" to upload an image file containing a QR code
+1. Click "Upload Image" to upload an image file containing a QR code or barcode
-2. The decoded URL will be displayed automatically
+2. Any decoded values will be displayed automatically
-3. Click "Copy URL" or "Open URL" to use the decoded URL
+3. Use the action buttons to open, share, or copy decoded values
 4. Press `Escape` to reset the results view
 5. You can also click "Capture Screen" in desktop browsers that support screen sharing; unsupported browsers will show an error and you can fall back to the upload option